nano-byte/Razor2Pdf/docker/README.md

 ## Usage

-Reference the docker image `weasyprint/aspnet-core`.

-You can optionally [specify a tag](https://hub.docker.com/r/weasyprint/aspnet-core/tags) to control the version of .NET and WeasyPrint to use.
-For example, the image tagged `5.0.2-52.2` contains .NET 5.0.2 and WeasyPrint 52.2.
+Reference the docker image `weasyprint/aspnet-core:TAG`, where `TAG` is one of the available [image tags](https://hub.docker.com/r/weasyprint/aspnet-core/tags).
+The tag specified the version of .NET and WeasyPrint used.
+For example, the image tagged `5.0.5-55.0` contains .NET 6.0.5 and WeasyPrint 55.0.

 ## Building